Bieber gets clean-up request after painting Australia hotel wall

 The abstract graffiti was painted in the tennis court area of the QT Hotel on the Gold Coast, 80 km (50 miles) southeast of Brisbane, and posted on Bieber's Instagram page, where it has attracted more than 545,000 "likes".

-The images are of a one-eyed blob with teeth in bright pink, various monsters in splashes of color, Pac-Man ghosts and a take on Spongebob Squarepants with crosses as eyes.
+The images are of a one-eyed blob with teeth in bright pink, various monsters in splashes of colour, Pac-Man ghosts and a take on Spongebob Squarepants with crosses as eyes.

 "This eyesore has no place in the city," a spokesman for Mayor Tom Tate told Reuters.
 "If that's the example Justin wants to set, it's really unfortunate.
 But at the end of the day it'll get cleaned up, whether or not he decides to."